News brief

 Need the short answer?

-Fable 5 is back worldwide as of July 1 — billed through usage credits since July 8.
+Fable 5 is back worldwide as of July 1 — in-plan on Max and Team Premium, on usage credits for Pro.
 See the live status, or use GLM-5.2 or the new Sonnet 5 for cheaper work.

 Read the brief Fabel 5 spelling guide